tonmoyray/flutter_photos/README.md

 When user clicks on any image, a bottomsheet opens with the image.
 This image can be zoomed in and the image url can be shared through the share button below the image.
 The api responses are chached and reused untill the cached time expires.

-## Final Note

-This project is only for learning purpose.